POSTED BY January 11, 2011 COMMENTS (491)ON

-Also if you have only losses this year and no profits, you can show this loss in your tax returns and carry forward and set-off this loss against any future profits for next 8 yrs.
+Also if you have only losses this year and no profits, you can show this loss in your tax returns and carry forward and set-off this loss against any future profits for the next 8 yrs.
 For more details read this article.

 You can have your spouse/parent/siblings as co-owner and all the co-owners can claims the tax deductions of 1 lacs for principal and 1.5 lacs for interest part.
-So if you take a housing loan with your siblings as co-owner of property and co-Borrower of loan, the loan amount interest and principle paid will be available for tax exemption in ratio of your loan amount.
+So if you take a housing loan with your siblings as co-owner of property and co-Borrower of loan, the loan amount interest and principle paid will be available for tax exemption in the ratio of your loan amount.

-The only problem in this case is that loan-sanctioning companies are very stringent in giving loans to siblings, as their are higher chances of you parting your ways with them later in case of any family issues, however in case of spouse it happens lesser.
+The only problem, in this case, is that loan-sanctioning companies are very stringent in giving loans to siblings, as there are higher chances of you parting your ways with them later in case of any family issues, however, in case of a spouse it happens lesser.

 Bonus Tip : The co-owner who falls in the higher tax bracket should hold a higher proportion of home loan to make sure that the tax benefits are maximised.

 So what, if you have all the money to pay for your children’s education fees?
-It would be wise to opt for an education loan in name of your children’s name as you can claim the full interest paid on education loan under section 80E.
-Note that its only available if you are a parent or a legal guardian .
+It would be wise to opt for an education loan in the name of your children’s name as you can claim the full interest paid on education loan under section 80E.
+Note that it’s only is available if you are a parent or a legal guardian .